aturcotte/exquires/docs/index.rst

 ----

-**EXQUIRES** is an open source framework for assessing the accuracy of image upsampling methods. **EXQUIRES** can also be used to compare image difference metrics, or to measure the impact of various factors, including test image selection and properties, downsampler choice, resizing ratio, etc.
+The **EXQUIRES** test suite is an open source framework for assessing the accuracy of image upsampling methods. **EXQUIRES** can also be used to compare image difference metrics, or to measure the impact of various factors, including test image selection and properties, downsampler choice, resizing ratio, etc.

 .. toctree::
     :maxdepth: 3